What is conversation intelligence?

 How conversation intelligence works

-The technical process runs from call recording through AI analysis to insight delivery.
+The technical process runs from call recording through analysis to insight delivery.
 Understanding this helps you evaluate platforms and set realistic expectations.

 Step 1: Record calls and capture data